-This main purpose of the website is to comment on the book of Revelation, but many of the articles are about Daniel because Revelation is based on Daniel.
+The main purpose of the website is to comment on the book of Revelation and therefore also on Daniel, for Revelation is based on Daniel.
 However, Revelation is based on the entire rest of the Bible.
-To interpret Revelation correctly, a sound understanding of basic theology is also required to interpret Revelation, for instance Israel’s end time role and the Law of God.
-Many articles therefore study other books of the Bible.
+To interpret Revelation correctly, a sound understanding of theology is required, for example, the role which literal Israel will play in the end-time.
+For that reason, many of the articles discuss other books and concepts of the Bible.

 Below the available articles are listed.
 Some of the articles have been summarized.
 Word copies of some of the articles are available.